stepchowfun/gigamesh/INSTALLATION.md

           CREATE TABLE "user" (
             id UUID PRIMARY KEY DEFAULT gen_random_uuid(),
             created_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
+            email TEXT,
-            email TEXT UNIQUE,
+            normalized_email TEXT UNIQUE,
             deleted BOOLEAN NOT NULL DEFAULT false,
             email_when_deleted TEXT,

             CHECK (
+              (
+                NOT deleted AND
-              (NOT deleted AND email IS NOT NULL AND email_when_deleted IS NULL) OR (deleted AND email IS NULL AND email_when_deleted IS NOT NULL) )
+                email IS NOT NULL AND
+                normalized_email IS NOT NULL AND
+                email_when_deleted IS NULL
+              ) OR (
+                deleted AND
+                email IS NULL AND
+                normalized_email IS NULL AND
+                email_when_deleted IS NOT NULL
+              )
+            )
           );

           CREATE TABLE sign_up_invitation (
             id UUID PRIMARY KEY DEFAULT gen_random_uuid(), -- Secret created_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
+            email TEXT NOT NULL,
-            email TEXT NOT NULL
+            normalized_email TEXT NOT NULL
           );

           CREATE TABLE log_in_invitation (